Chelatchie Prairie Rail with Trail Project

 Over a period of years, Clark County intends to work with community partners to build a multiuse trail paralleling the 33-mile length of the county-owned Chelatchie Prairie Railroad.

-In July 2008, the Board of County Commissioners approved the Chelatchie Prairie Rail with Trail Corridor Study, which includes an alignment plan and trail design guidelines.
+In July 2008, the Board of County Commissioners approved the Chelatchie Prairie Rail with Trail Corridor Study, which included an alignment plan and trail design guidelines.

 The envisioned trail between the Burnt Bridge Creek Trail in Vancouver and the Yale Bridge in Chelatchie Prairie would accommodate walking, biking and horseback riding.